The Life Sciences Law Review: Mexico

 i Administrative appeal

 Under the Health Law, acts by the health authorities may be challenged through an administrative appeal.
-This should be attached with the power of attorney of the legal representative; challenged resolution; facts, legal arguments and evidence.

 The administrative appeal may confirm, cancel, amend the resolution in specific terms, or order issuance of a new resolution.
 The resolution of the administrative appeal may be further challenged through the administrative litigious procedure before the Federal Administrative Justice Court.